The Wild (Wilder Than Her) (2023) review – A middling thriller in the woods

 - The Script: It is abysmal.
 The dialogue is bafflingly stupid in places, and the “twists” are so projected they fail to work as red herrings.

-- Unlikable Characters: Emilia (Sunita Mani) is flat, Finn (Kate Easton) is annoying and antagonistic, and neither gives you a reason to root for them.
+- Unlikable Characters: Emilia is flat, Finn is annoying and antagonistic, and neither gives you a reason to root for them.

 The Ugly: The negative portrayal of female friendship.
 It’s tired, it’s cliché, and it’s frustrating.
-Instead of women supporting each other or fighting an external threat, we get petty squabbling and toxicity.
-We need fewer movies like this and more like Unseen.
+Instead of women supporting each other, we get petty squabbling and toxicity.

 Should You Watch The Wild?

 The Wild is a very middling thriller with little to separate it from the crowd.
-The aspects of female friendship would be a big plus if it didn’t devolve into petty squabbling and conflict.
-The friend group don’t feel organic, acting is lacklustre, the thrills are predictable and the plot escalates in a manner that is, frankly, ludicrous.
+The friend group doesn’t feel organic, acting is lacklustre, and the plot escalates in a manner that is, frankly, ludicrous.
 Throw onto this some terrible scripting and there just isn’t that much to recommend.
-The Wild is about as average as thrillers come.

-Where to Watch: Amazon Prime Video (Rent)🛒, Apple TV (Rent), Vudu (Rent)
+Where to Watch: Rent on Amazon Prime Video🛒

 Our Scoring Philosophy: A Fair Fight